kostasx/make_bookmarklet/README.md

 ```

 # TODO
+* Remove spaces before and after the equal sign
 * Compare source and target AST
 * Add Tests
 * Create a Desktop app based on Electron for quick drag-n-drop functionality?